Carbon offset platform

-This project activity involves set up of a wind farm of 24 MW in the state of Madhya Pradesh, India.
-A total of 30 Wind Electricity Generators (WEGs) of 800 kW capacity each, i.e. a total capacity of 24 MW are installed at the site.
-The project would lead to reduced greenhouse gas emissions and provide clean renewable power to the regional NEWNE grid.
+The project activity involves the setup of a wind farm of 24 MW in the state of Madhya Pradesh, India.
+A total of 30 wind electricity generators (WEGs) of 800 kW capacity each, i.e. a total capacity of 24 MW, are installed at the site.
+The project leads to reduce greenhouse gas emissions and provide clean renewable power to the regional NEWNE grid.

-The project activity provides direct and indirect job opportunities to the local population during construction of the project as well as during operation stage.
-Employment generation helps poverty alleviation in the local community and bring about reduction in the disparity of income.
-The infrastructure development for the purpose of the project activity benefits the local community.
-For instance, roads constructed for connecting the project sites are used by the villagers.
-The generation of electricity by the project activity improves availability of electricity to the state grid and also provides more opportunities for setting up of industries in the region.
-Communication facilities are improved substantially in the surrounding villages, which are located in remote areas.
+The project activity has provided direct and indirect employment opportunities to the local population during the construction and operational phases.
+Employment generation helps to alleviate poverty in the local community and reduces income disparity.
+The infrastructure developed for the project activity benefits the local community.
+For example, villagers use the roads built to connect the project sites.
+The project activity also improves the availability of electricity on the state grid and provides more opportunities for industries to establish themselves in the region.
+Communication facilities in the surrounding villages, which are located in remote areas, have substantially improved too.

 For more information on this project, please click here and for more information on the project developer click here.

 For more information on the social benefits of the project click here.